FieryMewtwo/hbappstore-3ds/README.md

 [![twitter](https://img.shields.io/twitter/follow/wiiubru.svg?label=twitter&style=flat-square)](https://twitter.com/wiiubru)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome!-tomato.svg?style=flat-square)](http://makeapullrequest.com)

+---

+***NOTE:*** This is the `wiiPlusUnivUI` branch by Alex.
+Development here is forked from master and depends on the `alex-dev` branch of Chesto v1.0 for fixes and features.
+This branch originally started as a Wii port, but expanded to include a full UI refactor to support arbitrary resolutions and aspect ratios, clean up idiosyncrasies, and purge direct Chesto rendering calls wherever possible.

+Major UI architecture changes will almost certainly impact, if not completely break UI on 3DS; I do not have a device to test for this platform, and the existing 3DS work (as of June 2020) is a hacky, invasive network of `#define`s on top of the patchwork mess of old pre-Chesto UI code.
+3DS support has not been explicitly removed, but it is probably utterly broken.

+The 3DS low-res dual-screen layout is dissimilar enough to other platforms to make it impractical to target during this rewrite.
+However, the simplifications made should make reimplementing the 3DS UI both easier and cleaner.
+Then again, it may be better to move 3DS layouts to completely new classes and/or perform other sweeping architectural changes: once `wiiPlusUnivUI` is merged to master, a decision can be made on this matter.

+---

 A graphical frontend to the [get package manager](https://github.com/vgmoose/libget) for downloading and managing homebrew on video game consoles, such as the Nintendo Switch and Wii U. This is a replacement to the older [Wii U Homebrew App Store](https://github.com/vgmoose/wiiu-hbas).

 ## Supported Platforms